nmeri17/suphle-docs/src/docs/v1/modules/index.md

 ### Decoupling Siblings
 - `exportsImplements():string`

-Decoupling and detachment go hand in hand i.e. if modules are expected be detached at will, consumers shouldn't rely on specific implementations.
+Decoupling and detachment go hand in hand i.e. if modules are expected to be detached at will, consumers shouldn't rely on specific implementations.
 This method informs sibling consumers what contract this module is expected to fulfill.
 Such contract can be considered to be this module's API.

 - `exports():object`